ricebear-org/ricebear-org.github.io/ts.md

 - Every other perk from Tier 1.

-For Tier 3, the following perks will be given, at a rate of 8 USD or 2 Discord boosts every month:
+For Tier 3, the following perks will be given, for 10.00+ USD or at least 2 Discord boosts per month:

 - Ability to request **up to 3 custom channels**.